archit2604/ERC-Summer-Assignment-2020/README.md

 # ERC-Summer-Assignment-2020
-I have attempted 2 question from the "4.3 Automation and Control" section of the assignment
+I have attempted 2 question from the "4.3 Automation and Control" section of the assignment.These are:
-## These are

 ## 4.3.1.2- Omnibase
 Omnibase is an omni-wheel based ground robot platform for simulation